-In recognition of the harms caused by forced arbitration, the federal government has taken a number of positive steps to address the issue.
-The extent of these steps reflects a growing consensus that forced arbitration is often unfair, but these measures nonetheless fall far short of fully protecting all consumers and employees:
+In recognition of the harms caused by forced arbitration, as of 2017, the federal government had taken a number of positive steps to address the issue.
+The extent of these steps reflects a growing consensus that forced arbitration is often unfair, but these measures nonetheless fall far short of fully protecting all consumers and employees, and many of them have been withdrawn or have been substantially weakened under the Trump Administration.

-- The Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") prohibits the use of forced arbitration clauses in mortgage loan and manufactured home loan agreements;10 - The Military Lending Act prohibits arbitration in certain forms of credit (as defined by Department of Defense regulations) extended to military service members and dependents, and the Department of Defense has recently extended the forms of covered credit to include most unsecured credit;11 - The Federal Trade Commission recently has reaffirmed its position that binding arbitration agreements do not apply to disputes related to written warranties,12
+- The Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") prohibits the use of forced arbitration clauses in mortgage loan and manufactured home loan agreements;10 - The Military Lending Act prohibits arbitration in most forms of credit other than mortgage and purchase money loans extended to military service members and dependents;11 - Department of Education Rules now in effect prohibit arbitration of most claims involving disputes with schools participating in the federal Direct Loan Program.12 - Federal Trade Commission recently has reaffirmed its position that binding arbitration agreements do not apply to disputes related to written warranties, 13